 In May of 2019 I went to prom, graduated with a 4.08 GPA, and was accepted to and chose my dream school, UCLA.
 Despite a bout with an intestinal infection over the summer, my health was okay and I now face doing my Humira shots and taking all of my meds and supplements on my own.
 Please wish me LUCK!

 At UCLA I was reunited as a dancer with my sister, with whom I danced my whole life.
 My first year on the team, she was one of the Captains of the Dance Team and I was the only freshman rookie.
 Dancing at UCLA one last year with my sister was a dream.
-Now she has graduated and I am a veteran on the dance team and have to navigate this university by myself.
-Representing the Bruins is both a true honor and a real challenge during this Pandemic.
+Now she has graduated and I am captain of the dance team and have to navigate this university by myself.
+Representing the Bruins is both a true honor and a real challenge during the Pandemic and beyond.